nextcloud/previewgenerator/README.md

 ## How to install

 * Install directly from within your Nextcloud from the [app store](https://apps.nextcloud.com/apps/previewgenerator)
-* Clone this repository in you Nextcloud app folder
+* Clone this repository into your Nextcloud app folder

 ## How to use the app